NiclasOlofsson/dbt-core-mcp/CONTRIBUTING.md

 4. **GitHub Actions will automatically:**
    - Run quality checks (format, typecheck, tests)
    - Build the package
-   - Create a GitHub Release with auto-generated notes
+   - Create a GitHub Release with auto-generated release notes
    - Publish to PyPI

+> **Note:** The entire release process is automated via GitHub Actions.
+Once you push the tag, the CI pipeline handles building, testing, creating the GitHub release with auto-generated notes from commit history, and publishing to PyPI.
+You don't need to manually create releases or write release notes.

 ### Version Scheme